 Fans who know Marvel well will stick around until the very end to uncover the Easter Eggs. 🥚

 You can do the same thing with a podcast.
-At the very end of your episode, after you’ve thanked your listeners, you could add a few seconds of additional content.
+At the very end of your episode, after you’ve thanked your listeners, you could include a few seconds of additional audio content.

 A joke from one of your guests that you cut in the edit, bonus content, a promo code, etc. 😁